Fair Diffusion Auctions: Discussion

+This paper designs a diffusion auction that fairly rewards participants to better motivate their involvement.
+To do so, our solution sacrifices some seller revenue, potentially causing deficits when items remain unallocated.
+Concretely, with an order $o$, the revenue of the seller $Rev^o(\boldsymbol{\theta'})$ is equal to { } and then the expected revenue of PDA $\mathbb{E}_{\text{PDA}}$ is: { }

-Intuitively, the expected revenue of PDA equals to the seller's Shapley contribution minus the expected loss of the maximal social welfare due to the unsold items.
-Hence, the inefficiency of the allocation contributed to the seller's deficit in PDA.
+Intuitively, the expected revenue of PDA equals to the seller's Shapley contribution minus the expected loss of social welfare due to the unsold items.
+The deficit does limit the applicability of PDA if the market's goal is for profit.
+However, if the goal is getting more people to know the auction, then the deficit could be a kind of advertisement cost.

-Ideally, if we assume there is a 1-Shapley fair mechanism, then the utility of each participant is her Shapley contribution.
-Then the sum of their utilities is the maximal social welfare.
-To make sure that it does not cause deficit to the seller, the allocation has to be efficient.
-However, we already knew that efficient allocation is not compatible with incentive compatibility and non-deficit~\cite[Theorem 2]{LI2022103631}.
-Therefore, 1-SF is also not compatible with them.
+Unfortunately, the deficit issue appears unavoidable.
+In a 1-SF mechanism, participants' utilities equal their Shapley contributions, summing to the maximal social welfare.
+Avoiding a seller deficit requires efficient allocation, but efficiency conflicts with IC and non-deficit~\cite[Theorem 2]{LI2022103631}.
+Thus, 1-SF is incompatible with these conditions.